virtual-labs/engineers-forum/ph4/services/onboarding-process.md

 ### Prerequisites

 The onboarding process requires:
-1. An approved lab proposal in PDF format.
+1. An approved lab proposal in PDF format - [reference](https://drive.google.com/file/d/1yjLMM96kxYnQ4_DiDOwFhdqLG0--0Z1P/view?usp=drive_link).
-2. Primary GitHub handle.
+2. Primary GitHub handle - It has to be a university-based GitHub handle.
-3. Secondary GitHub handle.
+3. Secondary GitHub handle - It has to be the primary account of the contributing Developers.

 ### Process

 Onboarding Process for New Developers

-1. **Provide GitHub Handles:**
+**Step 1 : Provide GitHub Handles:**
    - New developer submits primary and secondary GitHub handles to the CPE team.

-2. **CPE Team Actions:**
+**Step 2 : CPE Team Actions:**
-   - CPE team creates a Git repository for each approved experiment lab.
+   - The CPE team creates a Git repository for each approved experiment lab.
    - Grants repository access to the developer.

-3. **Developer Actions:**
+**Step 3 : Developer Actions:**
    - Developer raises an [issue](https://github.com/virtual-labs/engineers-forum/issues/new?assignees=&labels=Phase-3%2C+create+experiment+repos&template=experiment-repository-creation-request.md&title=Experiment+Repository+Creation+Request+for+%3Cfill+the+lab+name+here%3E) on the engineers-forum repository under the Virtual Labs organization.
    - Attaches the PDF of the approved proposal to the issue.

-4. **Repository URLs Sharing:**
+**Step 4 : Repository URLs Sharing:**
    - CPE team creates the Git repositories.
-   - Shares the repository URLs on the same issue.
+   - Shares the repository URLs on the same issue as comment.